15 minute read

 This includes sending review requests and feedback surveys via text message and email.
 These non-intrusive form of communication compels your customers to respond without interrupting their busy lives, which in return increases their chance that they will fill it out.
-We also monitor their visibility online and automate some of the process so your time is not eaten up by it.
+We also monitor their visibility online and automate some of the processes so your time is not eaten up by it.

-When negative reviews come in, you will be alerted instantly so you can respond immediately to appease these customers, mitigate the damages, and prevent them for submitting the bad reviews in the first place.
+When negative reviews come in, you will be alerted instantly so you can respond immediately to appease these customers, mitigate the damages, and prevent them from submitting bad reviews in the first place.
 We provide a central inbox where you can easily access and respond to all of your reviews.

 Part of keeping customers and prospects happy is eliminating any confusion they may experience in finding your business and contact information.
 We ensure your business listings and profiles are consistent across the web.